Frequently Asked Questions

 When will I receive notice of a decision?

 Students who apply and complete their applications by the Early Action deadline will be notified by January 10.
-Students who apply and complete their applications by the Regular Decision deadline will be notified by March 1.
+Students who apply and complete their applications by the Regular Decision deadline will be notified no later than April 1st.
 Applications that complete beyond these deadlines will be considered and notified on a space available basis.

 What is the average fall enrollment?